 Plg-RKT in Human Milk

-In collaboration with Dr. Lindsey Miles at Scripps Research (The Miles Laboratory) and Dr. Robert Parmer at the UC San Diego School of Medicine (Robert Parmer Research-UC San Diego Division of Nephrology), we developed an assay to evaluate whether Plg-RKT protein was detectable in membrane fractions from frozen milk samples.
+Goal: Develop an assay to evaluate whether Plg-RKT protein is detectable in membrane fractions from frozen milk samples.
 Plg-RKT protein may be involved in milk production, which could help us answer questions about lactating parents with milk supply challenges.
 Information from this study could potentially help lactating parents improve low milk supply.

 The Presence of Non-Human Proteins in Human Milk

-In collaboration with Dr. Katherine Luskin of Scripps Clinic, we explored the presence of non-human proteins in milk by mass spectrometry.
-We evaluated 44 non-human proteins encompassing 26 plant and animal species in human milk samples from lactating parents of both pre-term and term infants.
+Goal: Explore the presence of non-human proteins in milk by mass spectrometry.
 The aim of this research was to better inform how specific components in human milk can impact the development of or protection from allergies.

 Luskin K, Leibel S, Majid Ghassemian, et al. Analysis of Non-Human Proteins/Peptides in Human Breast Milk by Mass Spectrometry.
 The Journal of Allergy and Clinical Immunology.
 Published online February 1, 2020. doi:https://doi.org/10.1016/j.jaci.2019.12.432